maulvialf/CTF-Challs-Archive/ctf.sekai.team/Web/Bottle Poem/README.md

 title: Bottle Poem
-value: 297
+value: 100
 description: Come and read poems in the bottle.

 No bruteforcing is required to solve this challenge.
 Please do not use scanner tools.
+Rate limiting is applied.
+Flag is executable on server.

 Author: bwjy